, October 11, 2024

 It was a campaign of about twenty iterations and versions, usually sympathetic, sometimes admonishing, all reinforcing the message: you need to stay well, and Clusivol is ally to survival.

 Whenever there would be news relevant to the story, be it an increase in the price of fuel, price of rice, the onset of the rainy season, school enrollment, a commercial would be made.
-The Asian Crisis was a reliable instigator of relevant news we can exploit.
+The Asian Crisis was a reliable instigator of relevant news we could exploit.

-Men and Umbrellas
+Men and umbrellas

 So we created a one-off to talk to men, to the breadwinners, to the stubborn, to the unhealthy Filipino macho.